 Hi, I'm John

 Started in face-to-face sales selling milk, water filters, cars, and oil.
 Got obsessed with the psychology of why people buy after reading about an envelope from 1928 that made an extra $4,000 in sales (about $72,000 today) by changing seven words.
 Built my first website in 2005 when SEO was the wild west, ranked health pages on page one of Google, and have built over 100 sites since.
-Now I write researched content and conversion copy for businesses across multiple niches, with a writing engine behind it that I've spent two years building.
+Now I write for businesses who need senior content and copy without the senior salary, and a writing engine I've spent two years building does half the heavy lifting.

 The envelope story